wannabecoffeenerd/wannabecoffeenerd.github.io/content/posts/edge-extraction-wafo/index.md

 ## Extraction measurements

 The experiment here is simple.
 I ground and prepped pucks with different grind settings on my P100 with the Pre-2015 EK43 burr geometry manufactured by SSP.
-All shots were pulled on a Decent Espresso DE1 with a flat 6 bar profile.
+All shots were pulled on a Decent Espresso DE1 with a [flat 6 bar profile](https://visualizer.coffee/shots/aafb4a69-03a0-48d1-bb84-498171866e67).
 The coffee I used for this experiment was the [Worka Site](https://www.seycoffee.com/products/worka-site) from SEY coffee.
-For all the results, I plotted the burr gap instead of the grind setting using the conversion factor of 75 microns per large tick on the P100.
+For all the results, I plotted burr gap instead of the grind setting using the conversion factor of 75 microns per large tick on the P100.
 Shots were pulled using the WAFO SOE Spirit basket and with a Pullman 17-19g basket for comparison.

 ### Puck prep